 Cool coffee beans

 Use a scale

 This adjustment may seem senseless, but using a scale to measure quantities before brewing is an easy way to improve the quality of your coffee.
 The coffee bean-water ratio is one of the most important aspects to brewing a great cup of java, but many coffee machines mark a cup as five ounces instead of eight.
 Additionally, people often just add a scoop of coffee grounds, which is not a subjective unit of measure.
 The Specialty Coffee Association of America uses a ratio that calls for 55 grams of coffee for every 1,000 grams (one liter) of water.
 Digital scales are an inexpensive addition to your kitchen and will help to ensure you’re brewing the best cup of coffee possible.
-Check out these super-easy ways to get rid of any coffee stain.